Best iPhones for Seniors in 2025

 Overview

-Do you want a new phone that will work with your hearing aids?
+Do you want an affordable iPhone that will work with your hearing aids?
 Look no further than the iPhone 13 Mini, which works with M3/T4 hearing aids.
 According to the National Institute on Aging, hearing loss affects about 1 in 3 older adults, and changes in hearing loss only increase with age.2 But you don’t have to let your hearing loss prevent you from using smartphones like the 13 Mini.

 Pros